 - Third-party integrations

 The type of cooperation with the development team should also be considered.
 If you don’t have any tech expertise in-house, then end-to-end software development would be a viable option for you.
-We specialize in turnkey software development which includes discovery and MVP development, so we can consult you on your specific case.
+We offer a result-oriented turnkey software development process that ensures predictable deliverables, fast project ramp-up, and a scalable solution from day one.

 Then there is also a price for hosting the solution which has to be taken into account.
 It depends on the amount of storage space needed, business size, security enhancements, number of features, and other special requirements.